Efficient Sparse Secure Aggregation for Federated Learning: Background

 \subsection{Fixed-Point Representation}

-While ML models are very often parameterized by floating-point values, SMC protocols do not support floating-point values for computation.
-Thus, a fixed-point representation is required to represent these real values into integers.
-Furthermore, SMC operations are applied in a finite field (e.g. $\mathbb{Z}_q$).
-Parameters of the fixed-point representation and the finite field should be selected with attention in order to avoid overflows during secure computation.
+While ML models are very often parameterized by floating-point values, SMC operations are applied in a finite set (e.g. $\mathbb{Z}_m$).
+Thus, a fixed-point representation is required to convert these real values into the finite set.
+In our secure aggregation protocol (see Sec.~\ref{subsec:secure_aggregation}), we would like to securely add only \emph{non-negative} real values $x \in \mathbb{R}^+$.
+Thus, we adapted the fixed-point representation presented in~\cite{FixedPoint_CDNR20} to only \emph{non-negative} real values, $Q: \mathbb{R}^+ \rightarrow \mathbb{Z}_{2^{\lambda}}$:

-In our secure aggregation protocol, the fixed point representation is only used to convert \emph{positive} real values into integers.
-In this manuscript, we use an adaptation of the fixed-point representation presented in~\cite{FixedPoint_CDNR20} to \emph{positive} real values.
-Each \emph{positive} real value $x \in \mathbb{R}^+$ is converted into $Q(x) \in \mathbb{Z}_{2^{\lambda}}$ such that

-The integer $\lambda$ corresponds to the number of bits used to represent $x$ and the integer $a$ corresponds to the number of bits used to represent only the fractional part of $x$.
-With this approach, larger is the value of $a$, the more accurate is the fixed-point representation, but also the more bits are required to store all possible states.

 In practice, all values $x$ (inputs, intermediate results and outputs) belong to a finite interval.
-The integer $a$ is selected according to the wanted floating point precision.
-To avoid overflow issues, the value of $\lambda$ is set according to the largest value resulting from any step in the secure computation.
+The integer $\lambda$ is selected according to the wanted precision.
+To avoid overflow issues, the integer $a$ is set according to the largest value resulting from any step in the secure computation.